-Last updated: 15/12/2017
+Last updated: July 2022

-Conditions for the supply of Goods & Services
+Conditions for the Supply of Goods & Services

-The definitions and rules of interpretation in this clause apply in these conditions.
+The definitions and rules of interpretation in this clause apply in these Conditions.

 Intellectual Property Rights: patents, utility models, rights to inventions, copyright and neighbouring and related rights, trademarks and service marks, business names and domain names, rights in get-up and trade dress, goodwill and the right to sue for passing off or unfair competition, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how and trade secrets), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.